pagkly/Zed/Investopedia3/Sharing Economy Definition.md

 ## Understanding the Sharing Economy

-Communities of people have shared the use of assets for thousands of years, but the advent of the Internet—and its use of [big data](https://www.investopedia.com/terms/b/big-data.asp)—has made it easier for asset owners and those seeking to use those assets to find each other.
+Communities of people have shared the use of assets for thousands of years, but the advent of the Internet—and its use of [[big data]](https://www.investopedia.com/terms/b/big-data.asp)—has made it easier for asset owners and those seeking to use those assets to find each other.
 This sort of dynamic can also be referred to as the shareconomy, collaborative consumption, collaborative economy, or peer economy.

 Sharing economies allow individuals and groups to make money from underused assets.
 In a sharing economy, idle assets such as parked cars and spare bedrooms can be rented out when not in use.
-In this way, [physical assets](https://www.investopedia.com/terms/p/physicalasset.asp) are shared as services.
+In this way, [[physical assets]](https://www.investopedia.com/terms/p/physicalasset.asp) are shared as services.

 For examples, car sharing services like Zipcar can help illustrate this idea.
 According to data provided by the Brookings Institute, private vehicles go unused for 95% of their lifetime.
 The same report detailed the lodging sharing service Airbnb’s cost advantage over hotel space as homeowners make use of spare bedrooms.
 Airbnb rates were reported to be between 30-60% cheaper than hotel rates around the world.1

 ## The Sharing Economy is Evolving

-The sharing economy has evolved over the past few years where it now serves as an all-encompassing term that refers to a host of on-line economic transactions that may even include [business to business](https://www.investopedia.com/terms/b/btob.asp) (B2B) interactions.
+The sharing economy has evolved over the past few years where it now serves as an all-encompassing term that refers to a host of on-line economic transactions that may even include [[business to business]](https://www.investopedia.com/terms/b/btob.asp) (B2B) interactions.
 Other platforms that have joined the sharing economy include:

 -   Co-working Platforms: Companies that provide shared open work spaces for freelancers, entrepreneurs, and work-from-home employees in major metropolitan areas.
 -   Peer-to-Peer Lending Platforms: Companies that allow for individuals to lend money to other individuals at rates cheaper than those offered through traditional credit lending entities.